Complaints of Khakheperraseneb: Reputation of Khakheperraseneb

 Khakheperraseneb's name appears in an inscription on a wall in Saqqara along with other great figures of a very distant past: Kheti (either a vizier or treasurer before the Second Intermediate period, c.
 2100BCE), an even earlier figure called Kaires (a vizier during the 5th dynasty whose tomb has been recently discovered, c.
 2400BCE), and Imhotep (c.
 2800, vizier to Djoser, and architect of the early pyramids).
 Notably this inscription at Saqqara is etched sometime during the 19th dynasty (1295-1186BCE) near the end of the New Kingdom and each of these figures appear to have been viziers to Pharaohs so ancient that by the time they appear on the wall at Saqqara they are all but legendary.
 Notable also, in itself without respect to the early dates out of which these figures emerge, is that all of them are apparently viziers or chancellors—not Pharaohs but administrative rulers.
 This rather unusual, given the general inclination of Egyptian wall-carvings appearing at cult-sites towards deifying pharaohs and underplaying the contributions of the Pharaoh's staff and Personnel.
 Most of what we know about other figures in Egyptian history come from their own tomb carvings not from sites of the royal cult.

-Khakheperraseneb is also remembered by the Egyptians as a formidable scribe as late as the Chester Beatty Papyrus (c.
-200-300CE) written in a coptic hand during the early Christian period.
+Khakheperraseneb is also remembered by the Egyptians as a formidable scribe in papyrus Chester-Beatty IV from the 19th Dynasty.